 Individuals who possess cannabis products in a state where these are illegal or do not have a medical prescription in states where these are legal for medical treatment could be penalized.

-Studies conducted with human and animal models have shown that CBD might be useful in helping with pain conditions and symptoms associated with chronic pain, arthritis pain, neuropathic pain, migraine pain, and cancer pain.
+Studies conducted with human and animal models have shown that CBD might help with pain conditions and symptoms associated with chronic pain, arthritis pain, neuropathic pain, migraine pain, and cancer pain.

 While there is no conclusive data to support CBD or CBD oil as the preferred method of pain management, researchers agree that these types of products have much potential and future research is prudent.

 CBD is non-addictive and non-psychoactive, making it beneficial for individuals with pain without causing drug intoxication and dependence.